ietf-ivy-wg/network-inventory-yang/draft-ietf-ivy-network-inventory-yang.md

 The authors of this document would like to thank the authors of {{?I-D.ietf-teas-actn-poi-applicability}} for having identified the gap and requirements to trigger this work.

-The authors of this document would like to thank Adrian Farrel,
-Alexander Clemm,
-Brad Peters,
-Camilo Cardona,
-Daniele Ceccarelli,
-Gabriele Galimberti,
-Jan Lindblad,
-Joe Clarke,
-Mahesh Jethanandani,
-Mohamed Boucadair,
-Prasenjit Manna,
-Rob Wilton,
-Qin Wu,
-Qiufang Ma, and
-Swamynathan B
-for their valuable input to the technical discussions during the development of this document.
+The authors of this document would like to thank Adrian Farrel, Alexander Clemm, Brad Peters, Camilo Cardona, Daniele Ceccarelli, Gabriele Galimberti, Jan Lindblad, Joe Clarke, Mahesh Jethanandani, Mohamed Boucadair, Prasenjit Manna, Rob Wilton, Qin Wu, Qiufang Ma, and Swamynathan Balasundaram for their valuable input to the technical discussions during the development of this document.

+The authors would like to thank Reshad Rahman for his YANG Doctor eview.

+The authors would like to thank Valery Smyslov, Samier Barguil, and for their Security Directorate, Operational Directorate (ops-dir), and General Area Review Team (Gen-ART) reviews.

 This document was prepared using kramdown.